Essential Skills for Mindfulness-Based Psychotherapy

 “An excellent guide, filled with skillful means and wise understanding.”—Jack Kornfield, PhD, author of A Path with Heart

 “Truly impressive—a much-needed exploration of the multifaceted role that mindfulness meditation can play in optimizing psychotherapeutic practice.
 The book features a generous selection of practices, including rationales, handouts, and audio downloads.
-It provides both novices and experts with surefooted guidance for increasing mindful awareness in ways that are best suited to clients' needs.”—Zindel V. Segal, PhD, Distinguished Professor of Psychology in Mood Disorders, University of Toronto—Scarborough, Canada
+It provides both novices and experts with surefooted guidance for increasing mindful awareness in ways that are best suited to clients' needs.”—Zindel V. Segal, PhD, Departments of Psychology and Psychiatry, University of Toronto–Scarborough, Canada

 “This comprehensive and beautifully organized book reveals the clinical expertise and human wisdom of its authors.
 With its treasure trove of meditations, case studies, and teachings, Sitting Together